briansp8210/simple-chat-app/README.md

 $ go run main.go
 ```

-Currently the client will connect to server, register a user and perform login, logout for testing purpose.
+Currently the client only invokes the implemented services for testing purpose.
 More features and interactive user interface will come soon.